chengggit/YouTube-Music-Dynamic-Theme/README.md

 # Youtube Music Dynamic Theme

-A custom YouTube Music CSS theme that sets the background to the current song’s cover with blur and subtle animations for a lively feel.
+A custom YouTube Music CSS theme that sets the background to the current song’s cover with blur, subtle animations for a lively feel and Glass-Like UI.

 Requires **Better Lyrics** extension for the dynamic background and time-synced lyrics features.

 This CSS was **NOT entirely written by me**.
 I **edited** it using a CSS made by **walm-git** as the base.
 I also incorporated parts from other scripts I found online for inspiration and to fix issues I couldn’t figure out myself. (credits below)